sign-language-translator/sign-language-translator/README.md

 The goal is to provide a user-friendly translation API and a framework for building sign language translators that can easily adapt to any regional sign language.
 Unlike most other projects, this python library can translate full sentences and not just the alphabet.
 <!-- This is the package that powers the [slt_ai website](https://github.com/mdsrqbl/slt_ai). -->

 A big hurdle is the lack of datasets (global & regional) and frameworks that deep learning engineers and software developers can use to build useful products for the target community.
-This project aims to empower sign language translation by providing robust components, tools and models for both sign language to text and text to sign language conversion.
+This project aims to empower sign language translation by providing robust components, tools, datasets and models for both sign language to text and text to sign language conversion.
 It aims to facilitate the creation of sign language translators for any region, while building the way towards sign language standardization.

 ### Solution